Industry Insights

 Although not exclusively a competitor to Airbnb, HomeToGo/Tripping.com is a search engine that aims to aggregate the vacation rental market on one platform.

-Their system gathers booking information from booking websites: Airbnb, Booking.com, Vrbo, FlipKey, Housetrip, Roomorama, Interhome, Novasol, Wimdu, ZenRentals, Bedycasa, WayToStay, Gloveler, HolidayVelvet, 9flats, AlwaysOnVacation, RedAwning, Housetrip.
+Their system gathers booking information from booking websites: Airbnb, Booking.com, Vrbo, Housetrip, Roomorama, Interhome, Novasol, Wimdu, ZenRentals, Bedycasa, WayToStay, Gloveler, 9flats, RedAwning.

 Users can search by price, ratings, location, and a long list of features and amenities.

 Airbnb and Vrbo have a lot in common, and they offer many similar features to hosts and guests.
-Both are P2P rental sites that allow private and commercial accommodation owners to rent their places out.
-Both platforms act as brokers by advertising and executing a transaction, and they get a commission from each booking.
+Both are P2P rental sites that allow private and commercial accommodation owners to rent out their places.
+Both platforms act as brokers by promoting and executing transactions, and they receive a commission on each booking.
 Let’s compare Vrbo vs. Airbnb to help you determine which of the platforms may be right for you as a host.

 What is the difference between Airbnb and Vrbo?